BPerezLamarque/ELEFANT/README.md

 # Running ELEFANT:

-First, you can set your working directory and **load the packages and functions**:
+First, you can set your working directory and **load the required packages and functions**.
+ELEFANT has been successfully tested on Linux and MacOS using R versions >4.2.
+The running time of ELEFANT will depend on the size of the datasets (it can take from a few minutes to several hours).
+To save time, the computation of the global metrics of the ancestral networks (the longest part) can be skipped.

 ```r